...

 • Heavy-feeling limbs.

-Experience Excessive Itching And Skin Picking Disorder
+Experience Excessive Itching and Picking Disorder

-In addition, heroin can:
+In addition, it can:

 • Irritate nerve fibers in the body, making itching worse.